mahnoorft/UNOFlipGame-SYSC3110/README.md

 - Use the special SKIP_EVERYONE to give yourself an extra turn.

 ### 2. Interactive Multiplayer
 - Interactive GUI with buttons.
-Challenge friends or compete with players.
+Challenge friends or compete with AI players.

 ### 3. Traditional UNO Rules
 - Enjoy classic UNO gameplay, including wild, draw cards, reverse, and skip actions.